Marshmello: 2018–2023: "Happier", Joytime III and Shockwave

+2023–present: Sugar Papi, Mellodeath, and upcoming projects

+On November 3, 2023, Marshmello released his fifth album and debut Latin album Sugar Papi, featuring the singles "Tempo", "Esta Vida", "El Merengue", "Como Yo :(", and "Alcohol".

+On January 7, 2025, Marshmello announced the launch of a band named Underbrook, for whom he performs under his real name.
+Underbrook is a pop-punk band with Comstock as its lead vocalist.

+On January 17, 2025 Republic Records released the single "Slow Motion", the second collaboration between Marshmello and the Jonas Brothers.
+Subsequently, it was announced in March that Marshmello would be joining the Jonas Brothers for 10 shows of their upcoming JONAS20 - Living the Dream tour.

+On August 8, 2025, Marshmello released the single "Holy Water" featuring Jelly Roll.

 Artistry

 Marshmello wears a custom white helmet, resembling a marshmallow, for public appearances and in his music videos.
 His identity was initially a secret, but was confirmed by Forbes to be Chris Comstock in April 2017, citing events such as Skrillex's referring of Marshmello as "Chris" in an interview, the managerial connection of Shalizi, and the similar tattoos and birthday.
-Marshmello is a fan of Daft Punk, which are similar to him.
 On July 2, 2019, Marshmello released a documentary with More Than Music (Artist Spotlight Series) on YouTube.
 In the documentary, Shalizi describes the process and effort into creating the Marshmello brand.

 His stage name, an alternative spelling of "marshmallow", and his marshmallow mascot head were both inspired by Canadian electronic music producer Deadmau5, who also uses an alternate spelling for his stage name and performs wearing a "dead mouse" mascot head.
 Acknowledgement of Deadmau5's contribution to Marshmello's persona is evident in the music video for "Alone".

 As a YouTuber, Marshmello has published gaming and cooking videos for his series "Gaming with Marshmello" and "Cooking with Marshmello".
 In an episode of the latter, American singer Paula Abdul was featured as a guest.
 In the cooking series, Marshmello was shown presenting his methods of cooking, for foods such as meals, snacks and desserts.
-Appearing as non-speaker, he used body language to express himself in the videos.
+Appearing as a non-speaker, he would use body language to express himself in the videos.